 How many resident positions are available and what are the requirements?

-We accept 1 to 2 PGY2 Critical Care pharmacy residents each year.
-Requirements include a Pharm.D. degree from an accredited school of pharmacy and successful completion of an ASHP-accredited PGY1 Pharmacy Residency.
+We accept 1 PGY2 Critical Care pharmacy resident each year.
+Requirements include a Pharm.D. degree from an accredited school of pharmacy and successful completion of an ASHP-accredited PGY1 Pharmacy Practice residency.

 What should I expect at the time of the on-site interview?

 Applicants should be prepared to assume the travel and lodging costs for the interview, as MD Anderson does not have a mechanism to provide compensation for the interview process.
-We can assist with coordinating transportation to and from the airport and your hotel if this is desired and if flights arrive / depart at reasonable hours.
-The interview process entails a full day (8:00 a.m. – 5:00 p.m.) of meetings with the RPD, residency preceptors, Pharmacy administrative staff, the current PGY2 Critical Care resident(s), and a tour of the facilities.
-A 30-minute professional PowerPoint presentation (candidate’s choice) to the PGY2 Critical Care residency preceptors is required during the interview.
+The interview entails a full day (8 a.m. – 5 p.m.) of meetings with the residency program director (RPD), residency preceptors, Pharmacy administrative staff, the current PGY2 Critical Care resident(s), and a tour of the institution.
+A 20-minute PowerPoint presentation (candidate’s choice) to the PGY2 Critical Care pharmacy residency preceptors is required during the interview.
 Interviews are conducted in the months of January and February.

 How and when is the resident selected for the residency?

 Following completion of all residency candidate interviews, the PGY2 Critical Care Pharmacy Residency Advisory Committee convenes to discuss the applicants.
 Resident ranking for the ASHP Match program is based on multiple factors including: past education and training, letters of support, performance during the on-site interview, and matching interests between that of the applicant and the PGY2 Critical Care pharmacy residency offered at MD Anderson Cancer Center.
 The RPD will discuss the matching process and notification of resident selection during the on-site interview.

 Does the resident need to be licensed in the state of Texas?